Daniel Mannix: Views

 Mannix opposed the Easter Rising in 1916 and always condemned the use of force by Irish nationalists.
 He also counselled Australians of Irish Catholic extraction to stay out of Irish politics.
 He became, however, increasingly radicalised and in October 1920 led an Irish republican funeral cortège through the streets of London following the death of the hunger striker Terence MacSwiney, the Lord Mayor of Cork City in Mannix's native county.
 He was involved in the production of the film Ireland Will Be Free.

 In 1920, Mannix travelled from Melbourne to San Francisco and then by train he journeyed to New York in order to take passage on the White Star Line ship the RMS Baltic to Ireland.
-A rally reported to be made up of 15,000 New York Irish was organised on 31 July at the White Star Line docks at Pier 60, Chelsea Piers on the West side of New York.
-This show of support was to send off Mannix, who had been so outspoken on the English rule in Ireland, and successfully led anti-conscription campaigns during World War I. The rally ensured that David Lloyd George would allow Mannix passage to Ireland.
-However, shortly before the RMS Baltic was due to arrive in Cork Harbour, it was stopped and boarded by British military, who arrested Mannix and transferred him directly to England.
+A rally reported to be made up of 15,000 Irish-American New Yorkers was organised on 31 July at the White Star Line docks at Pier 60, Chelsea Piers on the West side of New York.
+This show of support was to send off Mannix, who had been so outspoken on British rule in Ireland, and successfully led anti-conscription campaigns during World War I. The rally ensured that David Lloyd George would allow Mannix passage to Ireland.
+However, shortly before the RMS Baltic was due to arrive in Cork Harbour, it was stopped by two Royal Navy destroyers, whose crews boarded the ship and detained Mannix before depositing him at Penzance, Cornwall.